Focus and Scope

 Peer Review Process

 Submission of a manuscript for publication in NorDiNa involves that the article should not be previously published, and that the author is obliged not to publish it elsewhere as long as it is in a review process in NorDiNa.
-All articles are reviewed by two independent referees and the editors, who communicate the reviews to authors with requirements for revision.
+All articles are reviewed in a double blind peer review by two independent referees and the editors, who communicate the reviews to authors with requirements for revision.
 When an article is accepted for publication in NorDiNa, it will be published both in the paper based and online version of the journal.

 Open Access Policy